adminion/adminion/README.md

 Administrate your deck

-## Installation
-Adminion depends on node and mongodb.
-To install on debian/ubuntu:

-	# apt-get update && apt-get install mongodb node

 ## Getting Adminion
 The easiest way to get (and later update) adminion is using git:

 	$ cd /where/you/want/it
 	$ git clone git://github.com/adminion/adminion.git

+## Dependencies
+Adminion depends on node and mongodb.
+To install on debian/ubuntu:

+	# apt-get update && apt-get install mongodb node

 ## Installation is easy
 Once you have adminion, get in there and install all module-based dependancies: